Pelmen323/Kaiserreich_Autotests/README.md

 *Cosmetic tags tests:*
 - unused cosmetic tags test (finds all cosmetic tags that are set but never checked)
+- unused cosmetic tags test - colors (finds all cosmetic tags colors that are never used)
 - missing cosmetic tags test (finds all cosmetic tags that are not set but checked)

 *Country flags tests:*